canfar/openstack-sandbox/CANFAR_Services_OpenStack.md

 ## vmod time limits

 There is no obvious way to implement a time limit for a vmod using intrinsic features of OpenStack.
-However, Cloud Scheduler will have the ability to explicitly delete instances once they have timed-out (e.g., ```$ nova delete vmod_instance_name```), so no additional development should be required.
+However, Cloud Scheduler will have the ability to explicitly delete instances once they have timed-out (e.g., automatically issuing ```$ nova delete vmod_instance_name```), so no additional development should be required.